This article is part of The Ascender, the Highrise platform for articles and resources.

 1. Don't take it personally: Rejection is a common occurrence during negotiations.
 Try not to take it personally.
 See it as a possible outcome of a request.

-2. Ask for feedback: If possible, ask your hiring manager or supervisor to explain why your current compensation package cannot be improved (in your current role) or why your starting salary cannot be improved (new job).
-For example, the hiring manager may say that all new team members start at amount $X, which is then reviewed based on performance.
+2. Ask for feedback: If possible, ask your hiring manager or boss to explain why your current compensation package cannot be improved(in your current role) or why your need to start salary cannot be improved(new job).
+For example, the hiring manager can say that all new team members start at amount X, which is then reviewed based on performance.

 3. Consider other options: If the starting salary is way below your expectations or your manager cannot improve your current salary, you must consider other options.
-This might mean looking for other employment where more money is offered.
+This might mean looking for other employment options where more money is offered.

 Inspiring, isn’t it ?
 Want to learn more about connecting self-awareness to professional development?
 Get in touch today.